Representable tangent structures for affine schemes: Tangentoids

 \subsection{Definition of a tangentoid}

-For monoidal categories, we use letters like $\E,\E'$ for the underlying category, while the monoidal product is denoted by $\x$ and the unit by $\I$.
+We assume the reader is comfortable with the basic notions of monoidal category theory, including the ones of monoidal functor, monoidal unit, and monoidal product.
+For monoidal categories, we shall use letters like $\E,\E'$ to denote the underlying category, while the monoidal product is denoted by $\x$ and the unit by $\I$.
 We will not explicitly write the associator and the unitors, and treat monoidal categories as if they were strict.
 Thus, monoidal categories will be denoted by triples $(\E,\x,\I)$, or simply by their underlying category $\E$ when there is no confusion.

 As mentioned above, a tangentoid in a monoidal category is precisely an object $D$ for which the functor $D \otimes -$ gives a tangent structure.
 Thus, the axioms of a tangentoid are analogous to the axioms of a tangent structure.
-The name tangentoid will be justified in Section \ref{subsection:tangentoids-monoids-structure}.
+The name tangentoid will be justified in Section~\ref{subsection:tangentoids-monoids-structure}.

 \begin{definition} A \textbf{tangentoid} in a monoidal category $(\E,\x,\I)$ consists of: \begin{description} \item[Object] An object $D$ of $\E$;

 \item[Projection] A morphism $p\colon D\to\I$, for which the $n$-fold pullback $D_n$ of $p$ along itself exists and is preserved by all iterates $D^n\x-$ of the functor $D\x-$;